 On the lower side of the estate, near the Heritage tasting room facility, are two small vineyards, one planted to Chardonnay & Cabernet Franc,½ acre each, and another, near the festival grounds & a large pond, planted to Chambourcin.

 The “other half” of the estate faces southward, sloping downhill from Harrisonville Road that essentially bisects the property.
 This angled southern exposure allows maximum capture of summer sunlight for the best possible ripening of wine grapes.

-Along this H’ville Slope are planted blocks of Syrah, Merlot, Petit Verdot, Malbec, Grenache, Cabernet Franc, Cabernet Sauvignon & Sauvignon Blanc.
-Finally, below the winery near a gently sloping pasture often grazed by American Indian painted horses,is planted a two acre block of Chambourcin in what is now called, Painted Horse Vineyard.
+Along this H-ville Slope are planted blocks of Syrah, Merlot, Petit Verdot, Malbec, Grenache, Cabernet Franc, Cabernet Sauvignon & Sauvignon Blanc.
+Finally, below the winery, near a gently sloping pasture often grazed by American Indian painted horses, is planted a two acre block of Chambourcin in what is now called the Painted Horse Vineyard.